mls981/CE-UY-3013_Searle_Final_Project/README.md

 Follow input prompts for Task 1.
 For Task 2, manually change the values of the input variables to meet your needs.

 Note to Professor Machairas: I added a second task to add to the practicality of the program.

+**Example of Results**

+TASK ONE
+Inputs:
+-Row number:
+-Flowrate at inlet:
+-Concentration of contaminant at inlet:
+Outputs:
+-Total flowrate at outlet:
+-Flowrate of pure water added to system:

+TASK TWO
+Inputs:
+Outputs: